Co-Working Spaces: Does One Size Fit All?

 Converging: “People with a converging learning style can solve problems and will use their learning to find solutions to practical issues.
 People with a converging style like to experiment with new ideas, to simulate, and to work with practical applications.”

 Such individuals can opt to concentrate on these tasks alone, or try out now ideas in their teams.
 Often, our developers choose to get their heads down and concentrate on coding at our Manchester office, but have previously held hackathons to generate new ideas and work together on our upcoming solutions.
-The resources offered by WeWork allows our team to try out their new ideas in a multitude of ways.
+The resources offered by being based within a co-working space allows our team to try out their new ideas in a multitude of ways.

 Accommodating: “The accommodating style is ‘hands-on’, and relies on intuition rather than logic.
 These people use other people’s analysis, and prefer to take a practical, experiential approach.
 They are attracted to new challenges and experiences, and will tend to rely on others for information than carry out their own analysis.
 This learning style is prevalent within the general population.”